-Bicycles currently make up an estimated 0.90% of San Mateo trips, using the approximately 57 miles of dedicated bike trails and lanes within the community.
-Efforts to increase this are currently under way, with the ongoing implementation of the Bicycle Master Plan, which was adopted in 2011 and is currently being updated.
+Bicycles currently make up an estimated 1.4 percent of San Mateo trips, using the approximately 62 miles of dedicated bike trails and lanes within the community.
+Efforts to increase this are currently under way, with the ongoing implementation of the Bicycle Master Plan, which was adopted in 2011 and updated in 2020.
 These efforts include dedicated bicycle parking, new bike lanes, and improvements to existing bicycle infrastructure, along with educational and outreach efforts.
 Such efforts are supported by the 2015 Sustainable Streets Plan, which includes standards for complete streets, and the 2019 Green Infrastructure Plan, which supports beneficial landscaping and other green infrastructure components that can make bicycling a more safe and pleasant experience.

-- Host bicycle safety and awareness efforts for bicyclists, pedestrians, and drivers. - Support bike-to-school commutes through the Safe Routes to School program. - Install bike racks and long-term bike storage lockers in the public right-of-way and at City facilities and transit facilities. - Secure funding for design and construction of the infrastructure improvements identified in the updated Bicycle Master Plan (adoption anticipated in Spring 2020).
+- Host bicycle safety and awareness efforts for bicyclists, pedestrians, and drivers. - Support bike-to-school commutes through the Safe Routes to School program. - Install bike racks and long-term bike storage lockers in the public right-of-way and at City facilities and transit facilities. - Secure funding for design and construction of the infrastructure improvements identified in the updated Bicycle Master Plan.